-My backpack filled with food for my time in town and for the next stretch of trail (~50 mi / 80.5 km to Ghost Ranch), I embark on my next town mission – finding out which of Cuba's three motels to stay at.
-The Del Prado (where most of the hikers apparently stay) doesn't look too nice; it's $59 plus tax.
-Nobody at the Frontier Motel (appears to be the nicest of the three) is answering the phone and since it's on the north side of town, I'm not risking the ten minutes it would take to walk there and ask my questions in person.
+My backpack filled with food for my time in town and for the next stretch of trail (~50 mi / 80.5 km to Ghost Ranch), I embark on my next town mission – finding out which of Cuba’s three motels to stay at.
+The Del Prado (where most of the hikers stay) doesn’t look too nice; it’s $59 plus tax.
+Nobody at the Frontier Motel (which appears to be the nicest of the three) is answering the phone and since it’s on the north side of town, I’m not risking the ten minutes it would take to walk there and ask my questions in person.

 That leaves the Cuban Lodge.

-A wall filled with crucifixes and bibles greets me when I enter the lobby for the Cuban Lodge.
+A wall filled with crucifixes and bibles greets me when I enter the lobby of the Cuban Lodge.
 As I cower in the presence of such overwhelming religion, an elderly woman emerges from the back room to greet me.

-The price is $60 (including tax) for a room, and all I have to do to be granted permission to enter my room is endure a twenty-minute lecture about local politics and this woman's grandson.
+The price is $60 (including tax) for a room, and all I have to do to be granted permission to enter my room is endure a twenty-minute lecture about local politics and this woman’s grandson.
 Fair trade, I guess.
-Turns out that the cash price is $60 and since I lack the necessary paper to pay, I promise to get the monies later in the day (despite very much not wanting to leave the confines of the motel room).
+Turns out that the cash price is $60 and since I lack the necessary paper to pay, I promise to get the money later in the day (despite very much not wanting to leave the confines of the motel room).

 Said room is acceptable as far as CDT motels go – not great, but not the worst.
 It’s got two double beds, a bathroom, some peeling walls, and a CRT television in the corner.